Facility Modeling & FATE Software

 • Rates-of-change of gas and aerosol

-• Analysis of a Diesel Generator room heat build up during a loss of ventilation event was analyzed using a FATE model.
+• Diesel Generator room heat buildup during a loss of ventilation event was analyzed using a FATE model.

-• Analyzing the transient behavior of facilities during normal and off-normal conditions is applied to the problem of SARS-CoV-2 virus transmission in single-and multi-room facilities.
-Subject to the justifiable assumptions of non-interacting virus droplets, room-wide spatially homogeneous virus droplet aerosols and droplet sedimentation in accordance with Stokes law; the FATE™ code tracks the virus aerosol from a human source through a facility with a practical ventilation system which reconditions, filters, and recycles the air.
+• The transient response of facilities during normal and off-normal conditions was applied to SARS-CoV-2 virus transmission in single-and multi-room facilities.
+Under the justifiable assumptions of non-interacting virus droplets, room-wide spatially homogeneous virus droplet aerosols and droplet sedimentation in accordance with Stokes law, the FATE code tracks the virus aerosol from a human source through a facility with a practical ventilation system which reconditions, filters, and recycles the air.
 The results show that infection risk can be reduced by 50 percent for increased facility airflow, 70 percent for increased airflow and the inclusion of a HEPA filter on recirculated ventilation air, and nearly 90 percent for increased airflow, inclusion of a HEPA filter, and wearing a mask.
 These results clearly indicate that there are operational changes and engineering measures which can reduce the potential infection risk in multi-room facilities.

 • Transient model of HCl gas release in a vessel and piping system.

-• A mechanistic model of organic-nitrate reactions initiated in hypothetically reactive waste in underground storage tanks.
-A thermal-hydraulic assessment of tank transient pressure and temperature to yield flows of gases to the environment, a release model to predict vaporization of volatile materials from reacted waste, and an aerosol transport and deposition model to provide the source term to the environment.
+• A mechanistic model of organic-nitrate reactions initiated in potentially reactive waste in underground storage tanks.
+A thermal-hydraulic assessment of tank transient pressure and temperature yields flows of gases to the environment, release (vaporization) of volatile materials from reacted waste, and aerosol transport and deposition provide the release to the environment.

-• Gas generation and flow were analyzed for an ingot casting facility being constructed in the US.
-During the ingot producing process, occasionally a break in the mold will develop, allowing the molten metal to spill out of the hardened ingot into the casting pit, producing hydrogen through a reaction of water with lithium and aluminum.
+• Gas generation and flow were analyzed for an ingot casting facility.
+During ingot production, occasionally a break in the mold can develop, allowing the molten metal to spill out of the hardened ingot into the casting pit, producing hydrogen through the reaction of water with lithium and aluminum.

-• Evaluated the risk from flammable gas accumulation in the buildings attached external to the containment by modeling the transport and distribution of leaked flammable gas (hydrogen and carbon monoxide) in the penetration buildings.
+• Evaluated the risk from flammable gas accumulation in buildings attached to the primary containment building.
+Modeled the transport and distribution/accumulation of leaked flammable gas (hydrogen and carbon monoxide) in the penetration buildings.

-• The dry cask storage (DCS) of spent nuclear fuel assemblies was analyzed for steady-state thermal behavior in an isolated loss-of-flow condition.
-The thermal analysis must assure that the peak cladding temperature remains below the regulatory limit for the dehumidification process.
+• Dry cask storage (DCS) of spent nuclear fuel assemblies was analyzed for steady-state thermal behavior in an isolated loss-of-flow condition.
+The thermal analysis assures that the peak cladding temperature remains below the regulatory limit for the dehumidification process.

 • Thermal response and hydrogen gas generation are examined in the Fuel Transfer System (FTS) for fuel transfer.